Connect with others who understand.

 2. Idiopathic Pulmonary Arterial Hypertension

 “I have idiopathic pulmonary arterial hypertension.
-Just basically they have done all the testing and can’t figure out what's causing it.
+Just basically, they have done all the testing and can’t figure out what’s causing it.
 I have a lot of the symptoms and have days where I just sleep all day,” said a myPHteam member.

 3. Associated Pulmonary Arterial Hypertension

-Associated PAH (aPAH) can occur as a complication of another health condition, such as:
+Associated PAH (APAH) can occur as a complication of another health condition, such as:

-• Liver disease
+• Liver disease with portal hypertension

 • Human immunodeficiency virus (HIV)

-According to results published in the journal Experimental Biology and Medicine, approximately 74 percent of aPAH cases linked to connective tissue disorders occur in people with scleroderma (systemic sclerosis) — a rare group of diseases characterized by hardening or tightening of the skin.
-However, aPAH can occur in other connective tissue diseases, including systemic lupus erythematosus and mixed connective tissue disease.
+Research has shown that about 74 percent of APAH cases linked to connective tissue disorders occur in people with scleroderma (systemic sclerosis) — a rare set of diseases defined by hardening or tightening of the skin.
+However, APAH can occur in other connective tissue diseases, including systemic lupus erythematosus (the most common form of lupus) and mixed connective tissue disease.

 One myPHteam member shared their experience: “My own diagnosis of pulmonary arterial hypertension is associated with scleroderma, an autoimmune disease.
 So it didn’t happen all by itself, so to speak.
 I see my specialists regularly and follow their guidance.
-I live a relatively normal life knowing what my limitations are.”
+I live a relatively normal life, knowing what my limitations are.”

-Some symptoms of aPAH, such as fatigue and shortness of breath, may appear as symptoms of connective tissue disorders and other conditions linked to aPAH.
+Some symptoms of APAH, such as fatigue and shortness of breath, may appear as symptoms of connective tissue disorders and other conditions linked to APAH.
 This overlap can delay diagnosis of PAH in cases associated with another disease.
 People with systemic sclerosis are also prone to PH secondary to left heart disease, which can also produce symptoms that resemble PAH.

-Researchers have investigated links between autoimmunity and aPAH.
-These connections suggest that immune system dysfunction may play a role in developing aPAH, particularly in cases associated with connective tissue disease.
+Researchers have investigated links between autoimmunity and APAH.
+These connections suggest that immune system dysfunction may play a role in developing APAH, particularly in cases associated with connective tissue disease.

 4. Pulmonary Arterial Hypertension From Drug or Toxin Exposure